 11. Invest in energy management software

 If your business is large enough and energy management is proving difficult, then it might be time to invest in energy management software.
 Energy management software can help you be more efficient with your energy use by helping you identify areas of your business that are inefficient.
 With the right software, you can also set alarms on specific areas to receive updates when you are using too much energy.
 As well as helping to reduce costs, energy management software also has an array of other benefits including automation and security.

 Energy prices are continuing to rise.
-While business energy management can be challenging, your business operating costs can soar if you don’t take it seriously.
+While business energy management can be challenging, your business operating costs can soar if you don't take it seriously.
 Sure, some energy management measures can be expensive and challenging to implement.
-But, there are so many simple ways to lower your costs.
-Hopefully, this list has inspired you with ideas on how to save money.
+But, there are so many simple ways to reduce business energy costs.
+Hopefully, this list has inspired you with ideas on how to save money for your business.
 Good luck on your energy-saving journey!